Special Issue: The Bull Market Exit Plan

 Why do I spread my stablecoins around this way?

 Assuming bitcoin’s price falls a lot in the weeks and months after we sell, I can boost my USDT with the leveraged short position, albeit with some not-insignificant risk.
-It’s a fairly small position so worth taking a chance.
+It’s a fairly small position so it’s worth gambling a little.

-For the USDC and UST, I just want to get amazing yields without too much risk.
+For the GUSD, USDC, and UST, I just want to get amazing yields without too much risk.
 I don’t expect anything bad will happen, but what if one of those savings platforms fails?
 Goes out of business?
 Gets hacked?
 I could lose all my money.

-For a small cost and a little effort, I can split my assets across all four platforms to lessen the damage of an unlikely tragedy.
-Even if one fails, the other three will probably stick around.
+For a small cost and a little effort, I can split my assets across several platforms to lessen the damage of an unlikely tragedy.
+Even if one fails, the others will probably stick around.

 How quickly will I sell?